 It took years, but we’ve documented the descendants of Dr. Edward Maddox (d.
 1694), who were born in Shropshire, England and baptized at the Munslow Parish Church of St. Michael.
 Finding Edward’s parents, though, may take us as many more years.
 Below is the latest information we have:

 We’re happy to announce that we’ve published the story of Edward Maddox (d.
 1694) in the Magazine of Virginia Genealogy, Vol. 7, Number 4.
-The article is currently unavailable online, but we’ll link to it as soon as possible.
-The article explains in detail the life of Edward, a planter, justice of the peace, wilderness doctor and sometime bounty hunter in the Maryland and Virginia colonies.
-The article corrects the record of his life and supplies the best evidence yet for his descendants.
+The article explains in detail the life of Edward — a planter, justice of the peace, wilderness doctor and sometime bounty hunter in the Maryland and Virginia colonies.
+The article corrects numerous misinterpretations of the records of his life, unites his previously disconnected records from England, Virginia and Maryland, offers historical context for his decisions, and supplies the best evidence yet for his descendants.

 We’re indebted to Barbara Vines Little for her extraordinary effort as editor of the magazine.
-Her attention to detail brought the article to life.
+Her attention to detail guaranteed the accuracy of our article.

 edward_maddox cornelius_maddox stafford_county nanjemoy john_reddich john_reddish greenes_purchase maddocks_folly maddox_folly sonehill doegs_neck atheys_hopewell tatshall nuthall maddoxs_venture hope

 A collection of Stafford County, Virginia, courthouse papers called “Record Book, 1686-1693/4” documents numerous transactions involving Dr. Edward Maddox around 1687.
 The record book is not indexed, requiring researchers to scan each of the 552 hand-written pages for names and details.
 It’s only available in person at FamilySearch research centers.
 Here are some summaries of proceedings from pages 1-355, listed by page number: